Inside DBX

 Published on March 02, 2021

 Each February, we celebrate Black History Month at Dropbox through a series of activities organized by the employee resource group, BlackDropboxers.
-This year was no exception, with events like a moderated discussion with our new Dropbox Foundation partner Raheem, virtual volunteering to inspire young girls to become leaders through non-profit She is a CEO, and a partnership with artists to create illustrations for Zoom backgrounds representing Black joy.
+This year was no exception, with events like a moderated discussion with non-profit She is a CEO to inspire young girls to become leaders, and a partnership with artists to create illustrations for Zoom backgrounds representing Black joy.
 In contrast to last year’s heightened awareness of the injustice that many Black people still experience, BlackDropboxers decided to focus this year’s theme around joy and healing.

 “Although there was and is a lot of pain and sorrow in our community, there is still an abundance of joy,” says Osagie Aisueni, lead for Black History Month at Dropbox.
 “So we wanted to highlight our Black joy in our community as a reminder and encouragement to all, that Black joy is really authentic and contagious.”